Cheshire: Arts and entertainment

 Cheshire has produced musicians such as Joy Division members Ian Curtis and Stephen Morris, One Direction member Harry Styles, the members of the 1975, Take That member Gary Barlow, the Cult member Ian Astbury, Catfish and the Bottlemen member Van McCann, Girls Aloud member Nicola Roberts, Stephen Hough, John Mayall, the Charlatans member Tim Burgess, and Nigel Stonier.

 Actors from Cheshire include Russ Abbot, Warren Brown, Julia Chan, Ray Coulthard, Daniel Craig, Tim Curry, Wendy Hiller, Tom Hughes, Tim McInnerny, Ben Miller, Pete Postlethwaite, Adam Rickitt, John Steiner, and Ann Todd.
 The most famous author from the county is Lewis Carroll, who wrote Alice's Adventures in Wonderland and named the Cheshire Cat character after it.
 Other notable Cheshire writers include Hall Caine, Alan Garner, and Elizabeth Gaskell.
 Artists from Cheshire include ceramic artist Emma Bossons and sculptor/photographer Andy Goldsworthy.

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter.

 Local radio stations in the county include Chester's Dee Radio, Capital North West and Wales, Smooth Wales, Cheshire's Silk Radio and Hits Radio Staffordshire & Cheshire.
 It is one of only four counties in the country (along with County Durham, Dorset, and Rutland) that does not have its own designated BBC radio station; the south and parts of the east are covered by BBC Radio Stoke, while BBC Radio Merseyside tends to cover the west, and BBC Radio Manchester covers the north and parts of the east.
 The BBC directs readers to Stoke and Staffordshire when Cheshire is selected on their website.
-There were plans to launch BBC Radio Cheshire, but those were shelved in 2007 after the BBC license fee settlement was lower than expected.
+There were plans to launch BBC Radio Cheshire, but those were shelved in 2007 after the BBC licence fee settlement was lower than expected.